-To encrypt an email sent to a non-ProtonMail account, you must first specify that encryption is to be used (it’s off by default), and then supply a password for the message.
+To encrypt an email sent to a non-ProtonMail account, you must first specify that encryption is to be used (it’s off by default) and then supply a password for the message.

 The recipient will get a link to your message rather than the message itself.

-On clicking “View Secure Message” they’ll be taken to a ProtonMail webpage, where they enter the password to view the message.
+On clicking “View Secure Message”, they’ll be taken to a ProtonMail webpage where they enter the password to view the message.

-Obviously, you need to provide the password to the recipient by some other means.
+You need to provide the password to the recipient by some other means.

 I have to re-emphasize that without a phone number or alternate email address (also optional at ProtonMail), if you lose your account, you lose your account.
 Period.
 If you forget your password or your account is somehow hacked (they do support two-factor authentication, again without requiring your phone number), then you have no way to prove you are the rightful account holder, and your account will be lost forever.